Cupnfish/Cupnfish-log/2021/bevy experience.md

 const NONE_GROUPS: u16 = 0b0000;
 ```

-// TODO: is "force solution" and actual term in physical engines?
+The difference between a solution group and a collision group:

+If a group is a solution group, then it should participate in all force analysis;

-Solution group is to solve the force situation, and interaction group will participate in the force solution.
-The collision group manages collision events, which can be received and processed through `Res<eventqueue>`.
+If a group is a collision group, then it should participate in all collision events, these collision events are received and processed through `Res<eventqueue>`.

 And `user_data`, which is passed into the collider builder when the collider is inserted, can be used to obtain the entity using the following method: